Zaai90/GaG-App/README.md

 #### Assignment 1- GaG-App

-Gimmie a game- The app for the person that cannot decide what game you want to play on their own
+Gimmie a game - an app for the person that cannot decide what game they want to play on their own!

 ## Server setup